haoweiiil/lyrics-generation/simple-baseline.md

     * Target Lyric (Real next line): *Let us all begin to heal*
     * Genereate Lyric: *Stays burning back to your tabernacle*

 We present below the evaluation score computed using the example above.
-Additionally we evaluated the model on randomly selected test lyrics tuples, and computed the average score, also shown in the table below.[^1]
+Additionally we evaluated the model on randomly selected test lyrics tuples, and computed the average score, also shown in the table below.
+For boolean metrics, the average computes the proportion of result that are true.

 |               | Train 1 | Train 2 | Test 1 | Test 2 | Avg.
 Test |
 |---------------|---------|---------|--------|--------|-----------|